MOS Technology 6502: Origins at Motorola

-The 6502 was designed by many of the same engineers that had designed the Motorola 6800 microprocessor family.
 Motorola started the 6800 microprocessor project in 1971 with Tom Bennett as the main architect.
+Motorola's engineers could run analog and digital simulations on an IBM 370-165 mainframe computer.
 The chip layout began in late 1972, the first 6800 chips were fabricated in February 1974 and the full family was officially released in November 1974.

 John Buchanan was the designer of the 6800 chip and Rod Orgill, who later did the 6501, assisted Buchanan with circuit analyses and chip layout.
 Bill Mensch joined Motorola in June 1971 after graduating from the University of Arizona (at age 26).
 His first assignment was helping define the peripheral ICs for the 6800 family and later he was the principal designer of the 6820 Peripheral Interface Adapter (PIA).
-Motorola's engineers could run analog and digital simulations on an IBM 370-165 mainframe computer.
 Bennett hired Chuck Peddle in 1973 to do architectural support work on the 6800 family products already in progress.
 He contributed in many areas, including the design of the 6850 ACIA (serial interface).